The-OpenROAD-Project/OpenLane/README.md

 **Note: this will mount the OpenLane directory and the PDK_ROOT directory inside the container.**

-You can use the following example to check the overall setup:
+You can use the following example as a smoke test:

 ```bash
 ./flow.tcl -design spm